flaviotsf/flaviotsf.github.io/_posts/2006-01-01-Realtime-Sales.md

 The success of a retailer relies on how quickly one can act on information.
 Should we reduce prices?
 Drop promotions?
 Transfer inventory?

 Management started to track the performance of the store, sales people and product lines in real-time.
-Most importantly, they were making data-driven decisions faster than ever.
+Most importantly, they were making data-driven decisions faster than ever before.

 ![Realtime Sales](/public/vtr.png)